openbmc/openbmc/upstream-layers/yocto-docs/documentation/security-manual/vulnerabilities.rst

     1 file changed, 12 insertions(+), 4 deletions(-)

-For the correct operations of the ``cve-check``, it requires the CVE identification in a ``CVE:`` tag of the patch file commit message using the format::
+For the correct operations of :ref:`ref-classes-sbom-cve-check`, it requires the CVE identification in a ``CVE:`` tag of the patch file commit message using the format::

    CVE: CVE-2022-3341

-It is also recommended to add the ``Upstream-Status:`` tag with a link to the original patch and sign-off by people working on the backport.
+It is also required to add the ``Upstream-Status:`` tag with a link to the original patch and sign-off by people working on the backport.
 If there are any modifications to the original patch, note them in the ``Comments:`` tag.